 Lindex's score of 80 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Lindex reported total carbon emissions of approximately 271,833,000 kg CO2e, with emissions distributed across various scopes: 533,000 kg CO2e (Scope 1), 13,220,000 kg CO2e (Scope 2), and a significant 258,080,000 kg CO2e (Scope 3).
-This represents a slight decrease from 2023, where total emissions were about 275,118,000 kg CO2e, with Scope 1 at 573,000 kg CO2e, Scope 2 at 20,648,000 kg CO2e, and Scope 3 at 253,897,000 kg CO2e.
-Lindex has set ambitious climate commitments, aiming to reduce absolute greenhouse gas emissions by 42% across all scopes (1, 2, and 3) by 2030, using 2022 as the base year.
-Additionally, they have a specific target to reduce Scope 3 emissions by 30.3% within the same timeframe.
-The company is also committed to achieving no deforestation in its primary deforestation-linked commodities by December 31, 2025.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Lindex's commitment to sustainable practices within the retail sector.
-The company is actively working towards these goals to mitigate its environmental impact and contribute to global climate efforts.
+In 2024, Lindex reported total carbon emissions of approximately 271,833,000 kg CO2e, with emissions distributed across various scopes: 533,000 kg CO2e (Scope 1), 13,220,000 kg CO2e (Scope 2, market-based), and 258,080,000 kg CO2e (Scope 3).
+The previous year, 2023, saw total emissions of about 275,118,000 kg CO2e, indicating a slight reduction.
+Lindex has set ambitious climate commitments, aiming to reduce absolute greenhouse gas emissions by 42% across all scopes by 2030, using 2022 as the baseline year.
+Specifically, they target a 30.3% reduction in Scope 3 emissions by the same year.
+Additionally, Lindex is committed to achieving no deforestation in its primary deforestation-linked commodities by December 31, 2025.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Lindex's commitment to sustainable practices within the retail sector.
+The company has disclosed emissions data for all relevant scopes, demonstrating transparency in its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents